MultiverseLearningProducts/swe/src/bootcamp/wk3/day2.md

 ### Responsive @media

 CSS comes with a `@media` API which was orignialy added to the spec so you could style a printer friendly version of your page.
 The basic API of `@media` enables you to apply css to your page at particular screen sizes.
+You can find a video which explains `@media` in more depth under the `Additional Resources` section of at the start of this web page.

 Media queries can be used to check things like:
   * width and height of the device